 - 1. In-Class Participation: Regular and thoughtful participation is expected of all students.
 Please remember that we all depend on each other, and the class will be run as a workshop.
-It will be impossible for you to participate effectively if you are absent or late, and more than one absence without prior approval from the instructor is grounds for an automatic Unsatisfactory grade. - 2.
+It will be impossible for you to participate effectively if you are absent or late, and more than one absence without prior approval is grounds for an automatic Unsatisfactory grade. - 2.
 Online Participation: At the beginning, middle, and end of the quarter, students will submit a short reflection (approximately 500 words) to the discussion forum on the course website.
 These informal posts will provide an opportunity for students to identify areas of inquiry that they would like to explore more fully during seminar meetings, and will offer an additional venue for reflecting on how community engagement enhances graduate education and teaching practices in various disciplines.
-Submission of all three online reflections is required to earn a grade of Satisfactory, and repeated late submissions without prior approval from the instructor will negatively affect a student's grade.
+Submission of all three online reflections is required to earn a grade of Satisfactory, and repeated late submissions without prior approval will negatively affect a student's grade.
 General reflection prompts and deadlines can be found in the schedule of assignments below, but seminar participants should feel free to reflect on any aspects of community engagement work that interest them and will help advance their professional goals.
-Students may arrange to submit their reflections to the instructor privately if they wish, but are strongly encouraged to share their reflections with classmates through CCLE in order to stimulate discussion in class and online. - 3.
-SL Course Observation: All students will observe at least one class meeting for a service learning course offered this quarter and will turn in a one-page reflection on the observation.
+Students may arrange to submit their reflections to me privately if they wish, but are strongly encouraged to share their reflections with classmates through CCLE in order to stimulate discussion in class and online. - 3.
+Community-Engaged Course Observation: All students will observe at least one class meeting for a community-engaged course offered this quarter and will turn in a one-page reflection on the observation.
 You will be provided with a list of instructors who have agreed to open their courses for observation and more detailed guidelines for this assignment in a separate handout.
 It is your responsibility to contact the instructor BEFORE you plan to visit.
 If the course you choose to observe is a lecture course, you may find it beneficial to observe both a lecture and discussion session.
 The instructor for the course can help facilitate this.
-Your one-page reflection is due by MIDNIGHT on Sunday after Week 8.
-Any requests for extension of deadlines must be approved by the instructor in advance or may result in an automatic Unsatisfactory grade. - 4.
-All students will create a service learning (or internship) course syllabus and guidelines for at least one substantive assignment linking community-engaged learning with traditional disciplinary learning goals.
-You are free to choose your own parameters for the course in terms of disciplinary focus, curricular level (lower division vs. upper division; undergraduate vs. graduate), format (seminar vs. lecture), etc. You are strongly encouraged to consult with the instructor about the parameters for your course in advance, and are encouraged to consider possible alignment between your course and UCLA graduation/degree requirements (such as writing requirements, general education and diversity requirements, capstones, etc).
-You will submit a draft of your syllabus and assignment guidelines during class in Week 5 for a peer-review workshop and will submit a revised version (with a short reflection) by 11:59pm on Sunday after Week 10 for evaluation by the instructor.
+Your one-page reflection is due by 5pm on Sunday after Week 8.
+Any requests for extension of deadlines must be approved in advance or may result in an automatic Unsatisfactory grade. - 4.
+All students will draft a syllabus for a community-engaged course and guidelines for at least one substantive assignment linking community-engaged learning with traditional disciplinary learning goals.
+You are free to choose your own parameters for the course in terms of disciplinary focus, curricular level (lower division vs. upper division; undergraduate vs. graduate), format (seminar vs. lecture vs. independent study), etc. You are strongly encouraged to consult with me about the parameters for your course in advance, and are encouraged to consider possible alignment between your course and UCLA graduation/degree requirements (such as writing requirements, general education and diversity requirements, capstones, etc).
+You will submit a draft of your syllabus and assignment guidelines during class in Week 5 for a peer-review workshop and will submit a revised version (with a short reflection) by 5pm on Monday of Finals Week for final feedback.
 More detailed instructions will be provided in class.
-Any requests for extension of deadlines must be approved by the instructor in advance or may result in an automatic Unsatisfactory grade.
+Any requests for extension of deadlines must be approved in advance or may result in an automatic Unsatisfactory grade.